Lands of Lainshaw: The Bloak mineral well and the chalybeate spring

 Paterson states that there is a mineral spring near Stewarton, called the Bloak Well.
 It was discovered through the observation that pigeons from Lainshaw House and the neighbouring parishes were found to flock here to drink.
 Mr. Cunningham of Lainshaw built a handsome house over the well in 1833 and appointed a keeper to take care of it as the mineral water was of some value owing to healing properties attributed to it.
 The well was located in the middle of the kitchen.

 The Chapel Burn rises near the Anderson Plantation in the fields below Lainshaw Mains and it is marked as a chalybeate or mineral spring on the 1911 6" OS map.
 Bore holes nearby suggest that the water was put to a more formal use at one time, supplying cattle troughs or possibly even for a stand pipe as mineral water was popular for its supposed curative properties.
 According to the opinion of the day, it could cure the colic, the melancholy, and the vapours; it made the lean fat, the fat lean; it killed flat worms in the belly, loosened the clammy humours of the body, and dried the over-moist brain.
 The main spring here has been covered over and the water piped out to the burn.

-The chalybeate spring (otherwise known as siderite, a mineral consisting of iron(II) carbonate, FeCO3 - 48 percent iron) described here is not the only well/spring in the area which is identified as being a mineral spring, for there is still a cottage named Saltwell in what was the hamlet of Bloak.
+The chalybeate spring (otherwise known as siderite, a mineral consisting of iron(II) carbonate, FeCO3 - 48 per cent iron) described here is not the only well/spring in the area which is identified as being a mineral spring, for there is still a cottage named Saltwell in what was the hamlet of Bloak.
 This information is stated by the Topographical Dictionary of Scotland, however Mrs. Florence Miller of Saltwell recollects that this well was never known specifically as the Bloak Well.
 The present building was purchased from the Cunninghames of Lainshaw in the 1920s, having been built between 1800 and 1850.
 It is thought that the salt well now lies beneath the floor of the building and various physical features of the building suggest that it is the structure built by the Cunninghames.
 The well was first discovered by the fact that migrating birds, especially swifts and swallows, flocked to it.
 It is of unknown composition and is not listed as chalybeate.
 The cottage was a 'but and ben' and it is a 'handsome' building as described by Paterson.
 A Redwells Farm is located nearby at Auchentiber, the etymology of tiber itself refers to a well.